-I'm always a little disappointed when I read blog posts that bash a BA degree.
+As a recruiter, I'm always a little disappointed when I read blog posts that bash a BA degree.
 Some say that a college degree is "just a piece of paper" and a "waste of time."
-After 15 years of being a recruiter, I have learned one infallible truth: the people that condemn a BA degree are always the ones without one.
-Essentially, they are trying to convince themselves, and others, that the degree serves no purpose.
-But, in the end, they are only hurting themselves.
+After 15 years of being a headhunter, I have learned one infallible truth: the people that condemn a BA degree are always the ones without one.

 One thing that not many people know about me is that during the time I started my recruiting business in the mid 2000s, I also decided to go to university and get my BA degree -- and I was almost 40 years old.
 It was probably the hardest thing I have ever done.
 In the end, I had a "no excuses" attitude because there were a hundred "legitimate" excuses I had for quitting.
 I persevered and got it done; and now I can proudly add "BA" to my resume (I also have my master's degree now as well).

-Nowadays, a BA degree is a sort of "hunting license" because you need one just to apply for even low level jobs.
-With that said, I'm not sure why candidates would condemn a BA degree because they are so important for candidates in today's job search.
+Nowadays, a BA degree is a sort of "hunting license" because you need one just to apply for even some low-level jobs.
+With that said, I'm not sure why people would condemn a BA degree because they are so important for candidates in today's job search.

-In this day and age, to procrastinate not getting a college degree is career suicide because the longer one waits, the harder it's going to be to go back -- and the more expensive.
+In this day and age, to procrastinate not getting a college degree is almost career suicide because the longer one waits, the harder it's going to be to go back to college -- and the more expensive.

 And one final thought: While is true there are a small handful of billionaires who quit college, the exception isn't the rule.
-They only make up .001% of the workforce and unless you are the founder of a multi-national company and you're on the Forbes rich list, the rest of us will just have to play by the rules and get professionally educated.
+They only make up .001% of the workforce.
+Unless you are the founder of a multi-national company and you're on the Forbes rich list, the rest of us will just have to play by the rules and get professionally educated.